 The District has entered into agreements with the BOCES to lease certain technology equipment.
 The lease agreements qualify as other than short-term leases under GASB 87 and, therefore, have been recorded at the present value of the minimum lease payments as of the date of the inception of the agreements.
-The agreements were executed in 2019 and are for a term of 3 years.
-Annual lease payments for these agreements are \$61,449 The lease liability is measured at a discount rate of 2.07% which is stated in the lease agreements.
-As a result of these leases, the District has recorded a right to use asset with a net book value of \$304,107 at June 30, 2022.
-The District has made some lump sum payments at the beginning of certain lease agreements and thus there are right to use assets with a net book value of \$32,186 at June 30, 2022 with no corresponding lease liability.
+The agreements were executed in 2019 and 2023 and are for a term of 4 years.
+Annual lease payments for these agreements are \$143,000.
+The lease liability is measured at a discount rate of 2.07-4.83% which is stated in the lease agreements.
+As a result of these leases, the District has recorded a right to use asset with a net book value of \$632,763 at June 30, 2024.
+The District has made some lump sum payments at the beginning of certain lease agreements and thus there are right to use assets with a net book value of \$55,528 at June 30, 2024 with no corresponding lease liability.
+As of June 30, 2024, the District had made final payment on the agreements resulting in no lease liability.